This One Summer: Plot

 Rose has been coming to a cottage in Awago every summer and meeting her summer friend, Windy, as long as she can remember.
 Rose is about eighteen months older than Windy and is the narrator of the story.
 This summer, they start to explore their interest in boys and pay attention to the emotional lives of adults around them.
 Most of the adults and teenagers in the village (and in their families) are a "rogues' gallery of sad and burnt-out would-be role models."
-This is emphasized as Rose also begins to realize her mother, Alice, is depressed following her miscarriages and infertility issues.
-One of the people Rose and Windy meet at Awago includes Jenny, a reluctantly pregnant teenager.
-After Jenny drinks too much, Alice saves her from drowning and the novel concludes when the two recount Alice's miscarriage in a lake.
+This is emphasized as Rose also begins to realize her mother, Alice, is depressed following her infertility issues.
+Rose becomes more and more troubled as the summer wears on and yells at Alice one night, blaming her for constantly refusing to go to the beach and arguments with her husband, Evan (which led to him leaving for the city for several days).
+One of the people Rose and Windy meet at Awago includes Jenny, a teenager who has accidentally become pregnant.
+After Jenny has an argument with the father of her child—who has ignored her and the baby since it was discovered—she becomes drunk and Alice saves her from attempting to drown herself.
+The novel concludes when she and Windy's mother recount the main cause of Alice's marital and emotional troubles (and her refusal to go to the beach): her miscarriage in a lake last summer in Awago.

 Genre/Style

 This One Summer is a graphic novel with dark purple and purple blue images surrounding the dialogue.
-In a Room Magazine interview with illustrator Jillian Tamaki and author Mariko Tamaki, the cousins describe their process of making a graphic novel by explaining, “She writes out the dialogue like how a play would be, and I do a sketch of the whole book."
+In a Room Magazine interview with illustrator Jillian Tamaki and author Mariko Tamaki, the cousins describe their process of making a graphic novel by explaining, "She writes out the dialogue like how a play would be, and I do a sketch of the whole book."
 When asked about her choice of color, Jillian thought on a superficial level it looked cool but also seemed neutral while providing an emotional feeling in a different sensory reaction.
 Scholar Meryl Jaffe has praised the artwork in the novel and claims the art and story are perfectly juxtaposed to make the reader believe the characters are real while furthering the themes in the novel.
 Furthermore, Meryl Jaffe noted the illustrations of summer night skies and moonlight make breathtaking scenes while contrasted with less detailed characters.
 The illustrations in the novel also have the potential of having the reader feel the crunch of leaves and the heat of summer while viewing the illustrations.